mhx/dwarfs/doc/mkdwarfs.md

 by the segmenter thread, which scans the inode contents using a cyclic hash and determines overlapping segments between previously written data and new incoming data.
-The segmenter will look at up to `--max-lookback-block` previous filesystem blocks to find overlaps.
+The segmenter will look at up to `--max-lookback-blocks` previous filesystem blocks to find overlaps.

 Once the segmenter has produced enough data to fill a filesystem block, the block is added to a queue where from which the blocks